 JOIN IN THE FUN: Send your answers to: The Blue Swan Daily Content Team

 We will not be revealing the answers at the same time next week as per usual.
-You will have to wait until 11-Nov-2019 when we will be setting another question.
+You will have to wait until the end of Nov-2019 when we will be setting another question.

 Last week we asked… The expected consolidation of the European airline sector is being played out by big name collapses, but who could be next?
 Which airlines will face the toughest battles this winter and why?